mercuryseries/laracarte/readme.md

 - Mandrill Integration
 - Deployment on heroku

-Feel free to test it, view the source code and improve it.

-Let me know if you will be interested by a video tutorial where i will show each step that i gone through while building this application.

 ### TODO:

 - Allow a user to find all his neighbor artisans.
-- Create a Profile model and a Profile Controller Controller.
+- Create a **Profile model** and a **ProfilesController** Controller.
 - Make a little bit of refactoring.
 - Improve the User Interface.
 - Write some tests.

+Feel free to test it, view the source code and improve it.

+Let me know if you will be interested by a video tutorial where i will show each step that i gone through while building this application.